Zefk/Solarus-ARPG-Game-Development-Book_2/separated_chapters/done/19_chapter-16.md

 ![Chapter_16_sidescroller_setup/s4_chapter_16_sidescroller_Gravity.png](https://github.com/Zefk/Solarus-ARPG-Game-Development-Book_2/raw/master/Lesson_images/Chapter_16_images/Chapter_16_sidescroller_setup/s4_chapter_16_sidescroller_Gravity.png)

 ##### Fake Death
-There is a bug where the hero jumps faster after every death, so a fake death needs to be used for now.
-The save variables probably are not needed, but one has to check for every map.
+There is a bug where the hero jumps faster after every death.
+The save variables probably are not needed unless there is some kind of check point, but one has to check for every map that way.

 ```lua
         --Fake death patch